 Make someone's birthday special with their very own long-lasting crochet cake.
 This one has rainbow stripes that bring pops of color to the celebration.
 Add the smiley face for extra cuteness or leave it off for a more sophisticated design.

-If you like cake slices more than whole cake, check out the rainbow cake pattern from Hobby Craft.
+If you like cake slices more than a whole cake, check out the rainbow cake pattern from Hobby Craft.

 04 of 10